AlternC/alternc-mailman/README.md

 Installation notes:

- * Mailman site owner email address and default language are defined in /etc/mailman3/mailman.cfg
+ * Mailman site owner email address and default language are set in /etc/mailman3/mailman.cfg
- * Site name (example.com) is defined at https://site.url/mailman3/admin/sites/site/1/change/
+ * Site name (example.com by defaut) is defined at https://site.url/mailman3/admin/sites/site/1/change/
  * You may need to adapt /etc/apache2/conf-enabled/mailman3.conf and remove the trailing slash (see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=996105)

-Versions:
+ * Backports for python3-django-hyperkitty and python3-authheaders are required for debian buster

- * alternc-mailman >=3.6 : this version installs mailman3, eventually on top of
+Alternc-mail versions:

-   an existing mailman2 allowing users to select the lists they want to migrate, in that case both mailman versions work concurently until mailman2 is removed.
+ * alternc-mailman >=3.6 (this version) installs mailman3, eventually on top of an existing mailman2 allowing users to select the lists they want to migrate, in that case both mailman versions work concurently until mailman2 is removed.